- Stay Alert When Driving

 - Keep the area around your feeders clean, including cleaning up spilled seed.

 If you have experienced problems with foraging deer, try making your yard and garden less appealing to deer by choosing plants that deer find less desirable.
 While there is no way to completely “deer-proof” your garden, you can choose species that are less desirable.
 In general, deer prefer plants with lush foliage and high-water content (i.e. hostas), early spring plants like tulips and forsythia, and fruiting and berry-producing plants and vegetable gardens.
 Deer tend to be less attracted to herbs and strongly flavored plants, heavily scented foliage, plants with fuzzy or hairy leaves, prickly plants, ferns, and grasses.
-There are various online resources for deer-resistant plants that are adapted to Iowa.
+There are various online resources for deer-resistant plants that are adapted to Iowa (it is recommended to research plants' adaptation to the area before purchasing and planting.
+Local nurseries and the ISU Extension may be able to help you choose the right plants):

 If you are interested in having a plant that Is not deer resistant, careful planning can still allow you to enjoy them into your garden.
 Placing plants closest to doors or frequented areas, placing plants in containers in a secure area, or creating small fenced plots are all good options for protecting your plants from damage caused by deer.